pagopa/io-react-native-wallet/README.md

 ```

 The authorize function is called with the URL to be opened and the schema to be used to redirect the user back to the application.
 The function should return a promise that resolves with the URL that the user has been redirected to.
-An example using the package [io-react-native-wallet-login-utils](https://github.com/pagopa/io-react-native-login-utils) is shown below:
+The suggested library to manage authorizations is [io-react-native-login-utils](https://github.com/pagopa/io-react-native-login-utils), an example is shown below:

 ```ts
 import { type AuthorizationContext } from "@pagopa/io-react-native-wallet";